tristan0x/docker-bbp-nix-base/README.md

 # Blue Brain Project Nix base Docker image

 This repository provides:
-* a Docker recipe to build a minimalist NIX image based on Fedora, located in the [base](./base) directory.
+1. a Docker recipe to build a minimalist NIX image based on Ubuntu 16.04, located in the [base](./base) directory.
-* a Docker recipe to build images containing Blue Brain HPC software stack base on the previous image, located in the [package](./package) directory.
+1. a Docker recipe to build images containing Blue Brain HPC software stack base on the previous image, located in the [build](./build) directory.

 ## Installation prerequisites